sentinel1909/shuttle-template-yew/README.md

 This app template uses client side rendering, which is the default in Yew.
 In the client side rendering scheme, when the user visits a website, the server sends a skeleton HTML file without any content and a WebAssembly bundle, to the browser.
 Everything is then rendered client side by the WebAssembly bundle.

+Tailwind is incorporated for styles.
+The trunk build tool incorporates the Tailwind CLI, so very little additional work is needed.
+The template provides a pre-made `tailwind.config.js` in the root of the `frontend` folder, which can serve as a starting  point.
+Simply style your Yew components with Tailwind classes and trunk will take care of the rest.

 ## Setup
 After cloning this repo and making it your own, you'll need to get the following basic tooling installed.